IMAGE-ET/Evaluator/README.md

 ## Designed usage

 This app was first created to give deeper meaning to taunts in battle games.
 "I'll send you see the goddess" will be even funnier if said goddess just disrespect the loser after.
 If you are merciful, you can insert advices instead of taunts when creating a beast.
+Use '\t' characters (tabs) when filling the "advices" field to have a in-game dialogue box like experience.

 ## Build